CanopyTax/sofe/README.md

 **Approach #1:** NPM to find urls, npmcdn.com for files

 *Any* npm package can be coerced into being a sofe service, since npmcdn.com hosts all files for all npm packages.
-This is automatically done by Sofe whenever the package.json for an npm package does not have a valid `sofe` property.
+This is automatically done by sofe whenever the package.json for an npm package does not have a valid `sofe` property.

 **Approach #2:** NPM to find urls, your own CDN for files